kostaskougios/functions-remote-examples/docs/http4s.md

 To integrate with http4s, all our functions should all return `F[X]`.
 Then the code generation will generate the json and avro serializers and also a transport for http4s.
 Also it will generate the routes for the server.

+HTTP-GET and all the rest of the HTTP methods are supported.
+Also url params are supported via methods with 2 sets of parameters.
+The 1st set always is converted to url parameters and the second one is serialized as the body of the request.
+See LsFunctions below for more details.

 Start by looking at the exported functions: [LsFunctions](../cats-ls-exports/src/main/scala/commands/ls/LsFunctions.scala).

 Then follow the build script [build-cats-effects-http4s-receiver-and-caller](../bin/build-cats-effects-http4s-receiver-and-caller)